camunda/camunda-docs/docs/components/connectors/out-of-the-box-connectors/amazon-eventbridge.md

 Follow these steps to configure the Amazon EventBridge Connector:

-1. In the **Authentication** section, enter the relevant IAM key and secret pair of the user with permissions to send events to [AWS EventBridge](https://aws.amazon.com/eventbridge).
+1. In the **Authentication** section, enter the relevant IAM key and secret pair of the user with permissions to send events to [Amazon EventBridge](https://aws.amazon.com/eventbridge).
 2. In the **Configuration** section, specify the AWS region where your EventBridge resides.
 3. In the **Event Details** section, provide the following information:
    - **Event bus name**: Enter the name of the destination event bus.
-Refer to the [AWS EventBridge documentation](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-create-event-bus.html) for more details on event buses.
+Refer to the [Amazon EventBridge documentation](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-create-event-bus.html) for more details on event buses.
    - **Source**: Enter the value that identifies the service that generated the event.
    - **Detail type**: Enter the type of event being sent.
 Refer to the [official documentation](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-events-structure.html) for more information on these properties.
 4. In the **Event Payload** section, enter a JSON object that contains information about the event.